newere/something-using-cpp-lol/README.md

 There have obviously been past iterations.
 This iteration focuses on maintaining clean code, implementing RAII, proper memory management and not using "this->".

-The 4th iteration is not complete yet and there are a lot more things i want to add to this. fstream has been implemented.. item headerfile has been changed..
+fstream has been implemented.. item headerfile has been changed..